gobbedy/AutoDD/README.md

 	- Ability to use proxies for further speedup (roughly proportional to the number of proxies)

-    - Fix the reddit scores (Rev 2 had incorrect scores)
+    - Fix the reddit scores, using hybrid of psaw/praw

     - Add additional popular subreddits (wallstreetbetELITE, satoshistreetbets)